Lisa David

 Development Associate

-After attending George Washington University and spending a year living and volunteering in Israel (1990-91), Julie returned to spend time working for Liberty Science Center and then joined NFTY as the NFTY-GER Regional Director (1994-97) and then Associate Director of NFTY (1997-98).
+After attending George Washington University and spending a year living and volunteering in Israel (1990-91), Julie returned to spend time working for Liberty Science Center.
+She then joined NFTY’s professional team, first as the NFTY-GER Regional Director (1994-97) and then as the Associate Director (1997-98).
+After that, Julie spent 23 years working for Samaritan, a healthcare and hospice organization in Southern New Jersey, where she coordinated development activities and fundraising events.

 While working for NFTY, Julie met Ian Weitzman, then an Assistant Director at Harlam.
 They married at camp in the Chapel in the Woods in 1998 and have spent many years enjoying camp by sending their boys in the summers and to NFTY-PAR events, as well as volunteering (Development Task Force & Camp Council) and helping camp wherever needed.